RIAPS/riaps-integration/riaps-x86runtime/README.md

 # Initial Installation of RIAPS Specific Virtual Machine

-- Download the RIAPS development box setup file (found at https://riaps.isis.vanderbilt.edu/redmine/attachments/download/131/riapsdevbox.zip), unzip it and change into that directory in the command line window.
+- Download the RIAPS development box setup file (riaps-x86runtime.tar.gz found at https://github.com/RIAPS/riaps-integration/releases), unzip it and change into that directory in the command line window.

 - Then issue the command from the file folder with the vagrant information (unzipped in the previous step).

     ```
     vagrant up